JayGuragain/Task6-Object-Array/README.md

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+## Live Preview

+Experience our project in action!
+Check out the [Live Preview](https://resilient-bienenstitch-50947a.netlify.app/).

 Currently, two official plugins are available: